 What Is Heat Protectant?

-In case you’re new to this we’ll explain: A heat protectant works to shield your strands from damage when used before applying heat.
+Heat protectant is a type of styling product that helps protect your hair against damage caused by hot tools.
+This kind of product works to shield your strands from damage when used before applying heat.
 Think of it as armor for your hair.
-Typically you can find a heat protectant available in spray, cream, oil, or serum formulas.
+Generally, they work by helping to seal the hair, creating a physical and tangible barrier against moisture loss.
+Heat protectants can come in various formats, including spray, cream, oil, or serum formulas.
 Depending on the option you use, it can also help to tame frizz, condition your tresses, add shine, and block out humidity.

 The only concern you may need to have with heat protectant is that over time, it can cause buildup.
-This simply means you don’t want to apply a hair primer for days on end without washing.
-You need to give your hair a thorough clarifying session every week or two (amidst your regular washing schedule) to get rid of product buildup.
-This goes for any hairstyling product really, not just heat protectant.
+This simple step can help you to avoid that.
+Adding a clarifying shampoo to your weekly routine can help keep weighty build up at bay.
+This tip goes for any hairstyling product really, not just heat protectant.

 Do Heat Protectant Sprays Actually Work?

-Despite what some may think, heat protectant sprays do work — assuming you follow the instructions listed on the product.
+A common question is “Does heat protectant work?”.
+And despite what some may think, heat protectant sprays do work — assuming you follow the instructions listed on the product.
 They’re often formulated to protect hair from temperatures as high as 450 degrees.
-Make sure your heat tools aren’t exceeding the temperature that your product can defend against to ensure its effectiveness.
+Make sure your heat tools aren’t exceeding the temperature that your hair heat protectant can defend against to ensure its effectiveness.

 Our Best Heat Protectants For Hair